chimpdev/aol-takip/README.md

 - `puppeteer`: For scraping the MEB website for announcements.
 - `quick.db`: For simple SQLite database management.
 - `enquirer`: For prompting user input.
+- `@thiskyhan/bark.js`: For sending notifications to the Bark app.

 #### License